kjumara/My_Day_My_Way/README.md

 **My Day, My Way** helps you organize your workday by combining:

-- A simple task list with Pomodoro timers
+- A simple task list with time organized by amount of pomodoros a task will take
 - An Eisenhower matrix to prioritize by urgency & importance
 - A drag-and-drop interface for organizing tasks easily
-- Customizable Pomodoro session and break lengths
+- Customizable Pomodoro amounts and break lengths
 - Recurring tasks to save time on daily routines
 - A fun celebration page with confetti and sounds when you finish your day!

-The whole experience is designed with a warm, cozy pastel aesthetic to keep your workflow joyful.
+The whole experience is designed with a warm, cozy pastel aesthetic to keep your workflow fun!

 ---